kvnlnt/statical/README.md

 	npm install & npm run dev

 ## How it works
 Statical works by treating the content anatomy of a website like that of a russian doll.
 At the top you have a `Property` which contains a `Page` which contains a `Part` which contains a `Piece`.
 You decide how your content should be structured.
 Following a "code-behind" naming convention, each "entity" you create will optionally have a series of file types that support the element.
 For example a header `Part` would be comprised of a header.jst, header.yml, header.js and a header.css file.
-A concept better understood through demonstration (see below).

-The main concept however is that each content tier wraps the tier below it and can pass data to them.
+The main concept however is that each content tier wraps the tier below it.
 This nested architecture allows you to compose reusable and configurable components in an intuitive and methodical way.
 This approach naturally facilitates a separation of concerns and avoids a number of other common pitfals (complex build scripts, unnecessary dependencies, high learning curve).

 ## Minimal knowledge required
 Front end development is becoming ridiculous - simply too many tools, apis, build systems, plugins, etc. It's a mess.
 Statical is an attempt to find the balance between a back to basics approach coupled with the raw power of a number of node modules.
 To use *Statical* you need to understand the following: